POeticPotatoes/tp/docs/DeveloperGuide.md

 12. **Internet Independence**
 - The application must be able to be used without an internet connection.
 Command summary must be provided in the application so that users will not have to refer to online documentation for regular use.
+13. **Operation Speed**
+- For a user of average typing speed and mouse control, they must be able to operate the application faster than a traditional mouse-based GUI

 ### Glossary